Ways To Winterize Your Garage Door

 PREPARATION

-Changing – Remote garage door buttons and external keypads are vital tools and gateways to warmth.
-Ensure you don’t get stuck out in the snow by checking their batteries and even consider keeping a spare set of batteries nearby.
+Changing Batteries: Remote garage door buttons and external keypads are vital tools and gateways to warmth.
+Ensure you don’t get stuck out in the snow by checking their batteries, and sider keeping a spare set of batteries nearby is a great way to achieve peace of mind knowing you can quickly replace batteries if/when needed.

-Organizing – This is the season for bad weather.
+Organizing Winter Tools: Make no mistake, winter in central Indiana is the season for bad weather.
 Locate any snow blowers, shovels, salt bags, ice scrapers, or tools you may need to battle the winter and keep them at the ready.
 Check the weather frequently so you’re not surprised by changes that could affect your routine.

-Closing – It’s cold out!
-Keeping your garage door closed is better for the door’s lifespan and your heating bills overall.
-It prevents excess moisture and brisk air from making a home in the welcoming warmth of your garage and causing damage during its stay.
+Closing the Garage Door: Winters in Indiana can be brutally cold at times!
+Keeping your garage door closed is better for the door’s lifespan, not to mention your heating bills.
+It also prevents excess moisture and brisk air from making a home in the welcoming warmth of your garage and causing damage during its stay.

 MAINTENANCE

-Cleaning – The tracks and sensors should be cleared of any debris in order for them to continue to run smoothly.
-Even the door itself could probably use a wipe down as dirt can make its way into places it shouldn’t and cause more problems than it should.
-Also check for any rust spots, water damage, or warping that may have occurred since it’s last check-up.
+Cleaning: The tracks and sensors of your garage door should be cleared of any debris in order for them to continue to run smoothly.
+Even the door itself could probably use a wipe down as dirt can make its way into places it shouldn’t and cause a variety of problems.
+Also check for any rust spots, water damage, or warping that may have occurred since the garage door’s last check-up.

-Lubricating – Working pieces such as ball bearings, rollers, springs, hinges, and any other metal parts that move should be sprayed regularly.
-This is crucial in the winter months as these components are more prone to sticking, causing excessive tension and possibly costly damage.
+Lubricating: Working pieces such as ball bearings, rollers, springs, hinges, and any other metal parts that move should be sprayed regularly.
+This is crucial in the winter months as these components are more prone to sticking, causing excessive tension, which in turn can lead to costly damage.

-Balancing – To keep all parts running smoothly, the tracks and metal framing need to a be aligned and a quick balance check should do the trick.
+Balancing: To keep all parts running smoothly, the tracks and metal framing need to be aligned, and a quick balance check should do the trick.
+Misalignment creates additional wear and tear every time the garage door is opened and closed, which will great reduce its useful lifespan over time.
 Have a professional check these regularly to ensure all is operating correctly.

 CONSULTATION